Skip to content

 provider_shell_testsshellADPP framing and handler dispatch via provider subprocessNo

 Both executables run without hardware.
-Hardware-backed validation (real I2C bus, real RLHT/DCMT devices) is performed manually using the dev-linux-hardware-* presets and is not automated in CI.
+Hardware-backed validation (real I2C bus, real RLHT/DCMT devices) is performed manually by running the provider with a real hardware.bus_path, and is not automated in CI.

 To run only unit tests locally: